PallaviZoting/calculator-behavior/Division.md

 Scenario: Recurring decimal case
  Given The calculator is on
- When I type in "recurrring number 1"
+ When I type in "recurring number 1"
  And I press "Divide"
  And I type in "recurring number 2"
  And I press "equals"